 The City shall notify the BCEA quarterly as to any open position and the expected time frame to fill said position.

 SECTION L 457 CONTRIBUTION (DEFERRED COMPENSATION)

-Effective July 1, 2011, the City will match an employee contribution of up to \$18.46 per pay period.
-Effective the beginning of the pay period containing January 1, 2017, the City will match an employee contribution of up to \$25.00 per pay period.
+Effective the beginning of the pay period containing January 1, 2017, the City began matching an employee contribution of up to \$25.00 per pay period.